codbex/codbex-hades/README.md

 # codbex-hades

-Hades Edition contains all the available standard components.
+Hades Edition contains database management standard components.

-It is good for exploration about the different features and their applicability in particular scenarios.
+It is good for exploration the database instances, schemes and artefacts.
+It is also capable of exporting, importing and transferring data sets.

 #### Docker